Pressure Injuries

 • Topical recombinant growth factors: Some evidence suggests that topical recombinant growth factors (eg, nerve growth factor, platelet-derived growth factor) facilitate wound healing.

-• Cellular and tissue-based products: Cellular and acellular matrices (ie, skin substitutes) have been used to treat a variety of chronic wounds and have been reported to show benefit in advanced pressure injuries, but evidence is preliminary and controlled trials are lacking.
+• Cellular and tissue-based products: Cellular and acellular matrices (ie, skin substitutes) have been used to treat a variety of chronic wounds and have been reported to show benefit in advanced pressure injuries, but evidence is preliminary and randomized trials are lacking.

 • Electrical stimulation therapy: Electrical stimulation therapy combined with standard wound therapy can increase wound healing.